AlexsLemonade/refinebio-processor-documentation/no_op.md

 `_create_result` could also be pretty easily tested.
 We could test that the ComputationalResult and the ComputedFile are properly created and that they get associated properly to the Samples.

+More generally, submitter-processed data can be all over the place, so it would probably be a good idea to get more input files that are weird and test that they are handled correctly.